SQream/sqream_docs/reference/sql/sql_statements/access_control_commands/alter_default_permissions.rst

 .. code-block:: sql

-   ALTER DEFAULT PERMISSIONS FOR public FOR TABLES DROP GRANT SELECT,DDL,INSERT,DELETE TO public;
+   ALTER DEFAULT PERMISSIONS FOR public FOR TABLES DROP GRANT SELECT,DDL TO public;